Rustic-stone-and-log-storage-shed-attached-to-log-cabin-wall-stone-foundation-and-lower-walls-with-thick-beige-clay-mortar-scaled

 • 1-2 gallons water

-Chop straw into small pieces.
-Mix dry ingredients on tarp or in pit/bucket, then add water gradually.
+Method: Chop straw into small pieces.
+Mix dry ingredients, then add water gradually.
 Stomp or stir well.
 Let rest 1-2 days for best results.

-Why it works: Straw acts like tiny reinforcing bars, preventing cracks as the mortar dries.
-This makes it ideal for projects exposed to weather or temperature swings.
+Why it works: Straw acts like reinforcing bars, preventing cracks.
+Ideal for projects exposed to weather or temperature swings.

 Recipe 3: Lime-Sand Mortar (Advanced)

-Best for: Very wet climates, projects needing maximum water resistance
+Best for: Very wet climates, maximum water resistance

 Ingredients:

-• 1/4 bucket lime putty (made by burning limestone or shells)
+• 1/4 bucket lime putty (from burning limestone/shells)

 • 3/4 bucket sand